 The Performance Work Statement (PWS) is a Statement of Work (SOW) for Performance-Based Acquisitions that clearly describes the performance objectives and standards that are expected of the contractor.
 When a contract is awarded, the PWS is legally binding upon the contractor and the U.S. Government.

-Definition Performance Work Statement (PWS): “A Statement of Work for performance based-acquisitions that describes the required results in clear, specific, and objective terms with measurable outcomes.”
+Definition: “A Performance Work Statement (PWS) is a Statement of Work for performance based-acquisitions that describes the required results in clear, specific, and objective terms with measurable outcomes.”

 Types of Statement of Works (SOW)